ibm-messaging/mq-jms-spring/README.md

 # IBM MQ JMS Spring Components

-This repository contains code to help to provide Spring developers with easy configuration of the IBM MQ JMS package.
+This repository contains code to help to provide Spring developers with easy configuration and testing of the IBM MQ JMS package.

 The library contains:

 -   `mq-jms-spring-boot-starter` for [Spring Boot](https://projects.spring.io/spring-boot/) applications
+-   `mq-jms-spring-testcontainer` for testing Spring Boot applications
+-   `mq-java-testcontainer` for integration with the [Testcontainers](https://testcontainers.org) project

 NOTE: Spring Boot 2 has now reached its end of non-commercial service life.
 So version 2.7.18 is the last update based on Spring 2.
 Further updates will follow the Spring 3 path only.
 If you want to continue to use Spring 2 with future versions of the MQ jars, then overriding the version inherited from the mq-jms-spring-boot in your parent pom.xml should be possible.
 However, this would not give easy access via configuration to any new features available in the MQ client.

+NOTE: Spring Boot 4 is under development planned for release later in 2025.
+While this package does not currently do anything specific for Boot 4, the pieces are already in place to be able to build against it once it is available.

 ## Installation and Usage